kiteco/vscode-plugin/docs/README.md

 ### Status Bar

 The Kite icon in the status bar displays the state of Kite for the current file.
-By clicking on the icon you open the status panel with additional information.
+Clicking on the icon will open the status panel with additional information.

 ![kite status bar](./images/kite-status-bar.png)